moveeleven-data/ledgerline/seeds/z_README.md

    - Deduplication at natural grain

 This two-tier strategy means **cheap, broad tests at the seed stage** and **stricter, domain-aware tests in staging**.

----

-## Operational Notes

-- Keep seed CSVs **small, readable, and version-controlled**.
-Treat them like code: review diffs carefully.
-- If you rename or add a column, update its `+column_types` and any tests that reference it.
-- Timestamps and dates are always **UTC**.
-No conversions are done in seeds.
-- Seeds are contracts, not throwaways.
-They anchor the pipeline for local development and protect against unexpected upstream changes.

----

-## Why This Matters

-Seeds strike a balance between agility and discipline.
-They give you **just enough structure** to simulate production data, validate assumptions, and develop downstream models with confidence.
-At the same time, the design makes it easy to **swap in real ingestion pipelines** later without rewriting staging or marts.
-This keeps Ledgerline both **portable for development** and **trustworthy for analytics**.